-Consider that this is adjacent to the always busy Islington Village shopping plaza, and the level of congestion being proposed now becomes much more evident.
+Consider that this is adjacent to the always-busy Islington Village shopping plaza (south side of Napa Valley Avenue) and the approved 9691 Islington Avenue development site (on the east side of the Napa Valley intersection, at the right edge of the above image).
+The new townhouses at 9560 Islington Avenue are just below the bottom edge of the image.
+The level of congestion being proposed now becomes much more evident.
 Napa Valley Avenue was never designed for this kind of traffic.
-This much traffic activity within the space of only 140 m. is a recipe for disaster, and will lead to increased risk for motorists, cyclists and pedestrians alike.
+This much traffic activity within the space of only 140 m is a recipe for disaster, and will lead to increased risk for motorists, cyclists and pedestrians alike.
 I urge the City to consult with a traffic specialist from York Regional Police, and conduct not just a traffic volume study, but rather a traffic safety study.